sonicmouse/BackgroundTaskQueue.AspNetCore/README.md

 ## Behavior

 - `BoundedCapacity` is total active + queued items
-- Offload returns `false` if the queue is full or not initialized
+- Offload returns `false` if the queue is full
 - Background tasks receive a scoped `IServiceProvider`
 - Cancellation tokens are honored during shutdown
 - Logging is customizable but falls back to `ILogger` if needed
-- Default category name is hidden when passed to custom loggers

 ## Clean Shutdown